MicrosoftDocs/SupportArticles-docs/support/windows-server/identity/client-clock-reverts-to-previous-time.md

 localization_priority: medium
 ms.reviewer: kaushika, v-tappelgate
 ms.custom: sap:windows-time-service, csstroubleshoot
-keywords:
+keywords: Windows Time service, w32time, clock skew, NTP
 ---

-# Computer that is running Windows 10 or a later version reverts to a previous date and time
+# Computer that is running Windows reverts to a previous date and time

 This article provides workarounds for an issue where the computer clock resets incorrectly if you restart the computer while it doesn't have an internet connection.

 _Applies to:_ &nbsp; Windows 10 and later versions

+_Original KB #:_ &nbsp;3160312

 ## Symptoms